This is just very basic informational facts. For more information browse this site or Download the current Penobscot Tribal brochure.

 Penobscot Nation is one of the oldest continuously operating governments in the world.

-- Tribal Chief – The citizens of the Penobscot Nation elect a Chief every two (2) years.
+- Tribal Chief – The citizens of the Penobscot Nation elect a Chief every four (4) years.
 There are no term limits for Chiefs.
 Our current Chief is Kirk E. Francis Sr.

-- Sub Chief – The citizens of the Penobscot Nation elect the Sub Chief also.
+- Vice Chief – The citizens of the Penobscot Nation elect the Sub Chief also.
 However, they are not elected as a pair like U.S. Presidential elections.
-Terms are also for two (2) years, with no term limits.
-Our current Sub Chief is William Quincy Thompson.
+Terms are also four (4) years, with no term limits.
+Our current Vice Chief is William Quincy Thompson.

 - Council Members